quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

        messages.
        DRC (Dynamic Range Compression) Algorithm is integrated in Audio firmware in IHF path which will boost up volume level of IHF.

+May 03 2012: Sanyog Kale : Audio FW Ver 03.00.33
+	Bug 32085 - Robust error recovery mechanism in driver/fw during simultaneous playback and capture usecase.
+	Bug 33738 - During simultaneous Playback and Capture use-case causing broken pipe errors (-EPIPE).
+	Bug 34415 - DRC algorithm introduced 20kHz harmonic wave in customer's phone.
+	In rarest scenario, the previous stream allocated by firmware is not freed up, due to which new alloc stream returns stream in use error.
+	In this scenario error handling mechanism is implemented in firmware by which firmware makes sure it free up all stream context when driver send free as part of error recovery mechanism.
+	In simultanoues playback and capture scenarios, lots of broken pipe errors are observed due to which at certain point firmware pipeline stalls.
+This is fixed by allowing firmware to run at maximum frequency and sit into WAITI when idle.
+	With DRC introduced in IHF path, 20Khz harmonic waves are observed in MONO IHF speaker.
+This is fixed by configuring DRC algorithm and all other post processing algorithms in IHF path to MONO or STEREO based on device type.